The Great Dunhuang: Part One (episodes 1–12)

-In Dunhuang, Fang Tianyou meets Meiduo and they fall in love with each other on first sight.
-However, Wangrong also has feelings for Meiduo and he uses his lord's name to coerce Cao Shunde to agree to let him marry Meiduo.
-Concurrently, Li Yuanhao requests to borrow the Buddhist sutra for a few days but is rejected by Cao Shunde.
+In Dunhuang, Fang meets Meiduo and they fall in love with each other at first sight.
+However, Wangrong also has feelings for Meiduo and he uses his lord's influence to coerce Cao to agree to let him marry Meiduo.
+Concurrently, Li requests to borrow the Buddhist sutra for a few days but is rejected by Cao.
 Li then sends his forces to occupy Guazhou, a strategic town in Dunhuang, and says that Guazhou will be the bride price for the marriage between Wangrong and Meiduo.

-Cao Shunde and Fang Tianyou discuss plans to counter Li Yuanhao's aggressive advances.
+Cao and Fang discuss plans to counter Li's aggressive advances.
 Fang proposes forming alliances with other kingdoms in the region against Western Xia.
-However, their offers are rejected by those kings, who fear Western Xia's military might, and Dunhuang becomes even more isolated.
+However, their offers are rejected by those kingdoms as they fear Western Xia's military might, and Dunhuang becomes even more isolated.
 Eventually, it is clear that the only way to ensure peace between Dunhuang and Western Xia is for Meiduo to marry Wangrong.
-However, on her wedding night, Meiduo escapes and goes to find Fang Tianyou.
-Wangrong is angered when Meiduo is nowhere to be found and he leads an army to attack Dunhuang.
-Cao Shunde's subordinates are already very displeased with their master for not resisting Li Yuanhao, so they turn against him and kill him in the ensuing battle.
+However, on her wedding night, Meiduo escapes and goes to find Fang.
+Wangrong is angered when Meiduo is nowhere to be found, so he leads his troops to attack Dunhuang.
+Cao's subordinates, already displeased with Cao for being indecisive in standing up to Western Xia, turn against Cao and kill him in the ensuing battle.
 Dunhuang ultimately falls to Western Xia.
-Zhenniang commits suicide by throwing herself into a fire after making Li Yuanhao promise her that he will not massacre Dunhuang's citizens.
+Zhenniang commits suicide by throwing herself into a fire after making Li promise her that he will not massacre the city's population.

 Wangrong's search for Meiduo leads him to the Mogao Caves, where he starts ravaging the sacred grounds and slaughtering innocents.
-Meiduo realises that there is no escape and she leaps off a cliff to prevent Wangrong from harming Fang Tianyou.
+Meiduo realises that there is no escape and she leaps off a cliff to prevent Wangrong from harming Fang.
 Fang wanders around aimlessly in the vast desert, holding a piece of the Buddhist sutra.
 He encounters a sandstorm.
 When the dust clears, only the sutra is left.
-In the far distance, an insane Wangrong is seen riding towards the horizon, tightly hugging Meiduo's dead body in his arms.
+In the far distance, Wangrong, maddened by his grief over Meiduo's death, rides towards the horizon, tightly hugging Meiduo's dead body in his arms.